Ne0n09/cloudflared-remotefalcon/README.md

 It will also guide you step by step to creating and saving the origin server certificates.

-Everything will run as a 'compartmentalized' stack that is only accessible via the Cloudflare tunnel pointing to an NGINX container handles the proxying to the Remote Falcon containers.
-This also avoids port conflicts on your host system.
+Everything will run as a 'compartmentalized' stack that is only accessible via the Cloudflare tunnel pointing to an NGINX container that handles the proxying to the Remote Falcon containers.
+This also avoids port conflicts on your host system if you choose not to run it on a dedicated device or VM.

 The main benefit of this method is there is no need to directly expose port 443 when going through the Cloudflare tunnel.